XENONnT

 © XENON Collaboration; PMT arrays

-Located at the Gran Sasso National Laboratory (LNGS), about 120 km northeast of Rome in Italy, it is one of the largest underground laboratories in the world.
-To increase the chances of observing particle interaction, cosmic radiation must be drastically reduced.
+The experiment is located at the Gran Sasso National Laboratory (LNGS), about 120 km northeast of Rome in Italy, which is one of the largest underground laboratories in the world.
+To increase the chances of observing dark matter particle interactions, cosmic radiation must be drastically reduced.
 For this reason, the laboratory is under 1,400 m of rock.

-Underground, the cylindrical-shaped TPC is filled with mostly liquid and gas xenon on top, and two arrays of PMTs, one at the top of the experiment in the gaseous phase and one at the bottom of the liquid layer.
+Underground, the cylindrical-shaped TPC is filled with mostly liquid and a small layer of gas xenon on top, and two arrays of PMTs, one at the top of the experiment in the gaseous phase and one at the bottom of the liquid layer.

 Although Hamamatsu had already provided cryogenic-type PMTs for similar experiments in the past, this challenge required the company to find a solution to provide the ideal sensitivity in harsh conditions without being able to test locally.